DMClVG/ace/README.md

 - [ ] Packaging

 ## Resources
 I followed the book over on [Crafting Interpreters](https://craftinginterpreters.com/) for some of the parsing process which taught me A LOT, and then diverged from there.
-I very much dislike reading technical stuff, and tbh I felt like my head was just about to fall of after the 4th chapter.
+I very much dislike reading technical stuff, and tbh I felt like my head was just about to fall off after the 4th chapter.
 Nevertheless, I recommend reading through all of it, if you can.

 From that point forward I did whatever felt right.
 Not much can be said, aside from the fact that you should learn about your smart pointers.
 They're very useful.